Study Skills

 1. Increases Motivation

-Research shows that when we lose focus we become easily distracted and are vulnerable to making mistakes.
-In turn, we lose motivation rapidly.
+Research shows that when we lose focus we become easily distracted and make more mistakes.
+This means we lose motivation rapidly.

 2. Improves Quality of Work